-What Megan does not realize is that Ariel and her father are aliens.
-Because Ariel's father was a freedom fighter on their home planet of Zircolon fighting against the oppressive government.
-They had to escape to Earth, leaving behind their home, Ariel's mother (who was killed on the way there), and Ariel's boyfriend Fanul, the son of the emperor (surprise).
-On her home planet, every citizen is a gaseous bubble that floats carelessly, so Ariel is very uncomfortable with the solid objects of Earth.
-She hates everything on Earth: her name, the wind that blows, the solid objects and people, "every time I look at this horrid vehicle; the rubbery flesh, the flat face, the ghastly yellow hair that grows out of this hideous skull, I can only think I am grotesque."
-Ariel and Megan become enemies although Megan's mother becomes engaged to Ariel's father.
+What Megan does not realize is that Ariel and her father are actually alien refugees.
+Cosmo was a freedom fighter back on their home planet of Zircolon fighting against the oppressive government.
+They had to escape to Earth, leaving behind their home, Ariel's mother (who was killed on the way there), and Ariel's boyfriend Fanul, the son of the emperor.
+Ariel and Megan can't stand one another, which only gets worse when Megan's mother becomes engaged to Ariel's father.
 As Ariel and Megan realize that they both want to separate their parents, they agree on a temporary alliance to achieve their common goal.
 However, none of their plans work well.

 When Megan begins to suspect something especially unusual is occurring, she discovers that both Ariel and Cosmo are aliens.
-When she does find out...
-Hilarity Ensues
+Hilarity Ensues.

 This movie contains the following tropes:

 - Annoying Younger Sibling: It's played straight, and subverted at the same time with Megan's brother Trevor.